 Worship is the primary calling of all Christians.
 For many of us, that just means turning up, which is all any of us needs to do.
-However, there are many people in St Thomas's who feel called to take a particular responsibility in helping to facilitate the worship of the people of God.
+However, there are many people in St Thomas's who feel called to take a particular responsibility in helping to support the worship of the people of God.
 If you'd like to join in, we'd love to have you.
 Various roles are described below, or talk to one of the clergy who can tell you more about it all.
 Most roles in a service are done on a rota basis, so you are unlikely to be called on too often.
-For current servers, please follow the link to the duty rota.

 'Server' is a general term for the people who have particular roles in the liturgy, such as the crucifer (carries the processional cross) or the acolytes (they carry processional candles).
 If you think you might enjoy being up front of the congregation, but you're not keen to have a speaking role, this might be just the thing for you.
 Contact one of the clergy to find out more.
 Servers may, in time, wish to become a lay deacon or lay sub-deacon.
 Training is given for all new servers!

 Members of the congregation are involved in leading the prayers of intercession every Sunday morning at the 10.15am service.
 Training in preparing prayers and leading the congregation through them is given.
 Please speak to a member of the clergy to find out more.